linode/apl-docs/docs/for-ops/how-to/change-admin-password.md

 ### Step 5: Apply the Changes

-1. Allow the pipeline to run and verify it passes.
+1. Allow the tekton pipeline to run and verify it passes.

-2. After the pipeline completes, restart the Otomi API to ensure it applies the new credentials.
+2. After the pipeline completes, restart the `otomi-api` and `apl-keycloak-operator` to ensure it applies the new credentials.

+    ```bash
+    kubectl rollout restart deployment -n otomi otomi-api
+    kubectl rollout restart deployment -n apl-keycloak-operator apl-keycloak-operator
+    ```

 3. Confirm that the Otomi platform is working as expected with the new credentials.